 Born in Vienna, Austria in 1938, Hermann Nitsch studied graphics at the Institute of Graphic Arts in his hometown.
-As a painter, performer, composer photographer and scenographer, he was one of the most influential artists of his generation.
-He passed on April 18th, 2022.
+As a painter, performer, composer, photographer and scenographer, he was one of the most influential artists of his generation.
+He lived and worked at the Prinzendorf Castle in Austria.
+He passed on April 18th, 2022 in Mistelbach at the age of 83.

-His artworks are permanently exhibited in the two Nitsch Museums located in Mistelbach, Austria and Naples, Italy as well as in the Nitsch Foundation in Vienna.
-His paintings are displayed in many major art galleries and museums throughout the world and are included in the permanent collections of the MOMA, the Metropolitan Museum of Art and the Guggenheim Museum, New York, the Centre Georges Pompidou, Paris, the Tate Gallery, London and the Stedelijk Museum, Amsterdam as well as the Pinakothek der Moderne, Munich, just to name a few.
+His artworks are permanently exhibited in the two Nitsch Museums located in Mistelbach, Austria and Naples, Italy as well as in the Nitsch Foundation in Vienna, Austria.
+His paintings are displayed in many major art galleries and museums in the world and are included in the permanent collections of the MOMA, the Metropolitan Museum of Art and the Guggenheim Museum, New York, in the Centre Georges Pompidou, Paris, in the Tate Gallery, London and in the Stedelijk Museum, Amsterdam as well as in the Pinakothek der Moderne, Munich, just to name a few.

 Acrylic on canvas